frontenddogma/web-development-glossary/manuscript/b.md

 : A core software component of every major web browser.
 The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user’s device.
 Besides “browser engine,” two other terms are in common use regarding related concepts: “layout engine” and “rendering engine.”
 In theory, layout and rendering (or “painting”) could be handled by separate engines.
 In practice, however, they are tightly coupled and rarely considered separately.&nbsp;[†](#w-browser-engine)

 Browser Helper Object
 : A DLL module designed as a plugin for Microsoft’s Internet Explorer web browser to provide added functionality.
-BHOs were introduced in October 1997 with the release of version 4 of Internet Explorer.
+BHOs were introduced in 1997 with the release of version 4 of Internet Explorer.
 Most BHOs are loaded once by each new instance of Internet Explorer.
 BHOs are still supported as of Windows 10, through Internet Explorer 11, while BHOs are not supported in the default web browser Microsoft Edge.&nbsp;[†](#w-bho)

 Browser testing
 : The testing of web sites and apps in different web browsers.